 Applicants, candidates and diplomates may request reconsideration of decisions regarding the requirements and rules of the ABS on individual credentials and admissibility to the examinations.
 These requests are referred to the ABS Credentials Committee for evaluation and decision.
 With respect to the Certifying Examination, individuals may only request reconsideration regarding potential fraud or misconduct by the examiners, not the content of the examination, the sufficiency or accuracy of the answers given, nor any other matter.
 No requests for reconsideration may be made on items defined in the ABS Bylaws, which outline the ABS' purpose, organization and general requirements.

 Within these guidelines, any applicant, candidate or diplomate who considers an action of the ABS adverse to his or her interest, or to be based upon unfairness, inconsistency or inequality may request reconsideration.
 The request must be made in writing within 90 days of receipt of notice from the ABS of the action in question.
-Requests must be sent by mail to the ABS office (no e-mails or faxes).
+Requests must be sent by mail or fax to the ABS office (no emails).
 The request may be accompanied by such documentation as the requestor considers appropriate to support the request.
 The request for reconsideration will be brought before the Credentials Committee at the next regular meeting of that committee, and the decision of the committee shall be reported to the directors of the ABS at their next regular meeting.
 Within 30 days following the meeting of the directors, the requestor shall be notified, in writing, of the Credentials Committee action and the reasons therefore.